cinemagoer/cinemagoer/docs/usage/quickstart.rst

    >>> keywords
    ['dystopia', 'dystopian-future', ..., 'dystopic-future']

-And fetch movies that match a given keyword:
+And movies that match a given keyword:

 .. code-block:: python